US Opposes West Bank Annexation After Israel Tightens Grip

 The Israeli security cabinet voted Monday to allow Jewish Israelis to buy West Bank land directly and to extend greater Israeli control over areas where the Palestinian Authority exercises power.

-The foreign ministers of Jordan, Saudi Arabia, the UAE, Qatar, Indonesia, Pakistan, Egypt and Turkey -- key Muslim-majority countries including several that have normalised ties with Israel -- condemned the "illegal" move "in the strongest terms."
+The foreign ministers of Saudi Arabia, Jordan, the UAE, Qatar, Indonesia, Pakistan, Egypt and Turkey - key Muslim-majority countries - condemned the "illegal" move "in the strongest terms".

-The European Union called the Israeli decision "another step in the wrong direction" while UN Secretary-General Antonio Guterres said he was "gravely concerned."
+The European Union called the Israeli decision "another step in the wrong direction", while UN Secretary-General Antonio Guterres said he was "gravely concerned".ALSO READ

+- UN Security Council adopts US resolution on Trump's international 'board of peace' in Gaza Israel mulls West Bank annexation after some countries pledge to recognise Palestine

 Legal Disclaimer: